 She says Eve, now 5, still has yearly reviews with an orthopaedic surgeon to monitor the development of her hips.

-How to safely swaddle
+How to safely swaddle a baby

 Healthy Hips Australia recommends the following safe swaddling methods:

 Diamond: Secure the baby’s arms individually.
 Twist the bottom of the wrap loosely so the legs are free to move within a sack, and tuck under your baby.

 Square: Secure the arms individually.
 Fold up the bottom of the wrap loosely over the chest, to create a pouch for free leg movement, then tuck under your baby.